They’re dreaming of a pricey new iPhone for the holidays. You want to pay the mortgage. How to talk to teens about the cost of the gifts they want.

 What’s the takeaway?

 How and when to get this stuff is a collaborative decision.
-That’s actually the best way to teach your teen about cost and value.
+That’s actually the best way to start teaching teens money.
 Show them the numbers.
 Help them understand the responsibility and the finances behind these acquisitions.
 That will help to prepare them for the purchases they make on their own when they don’t have you guarding the credit cards.
 That’s the best gift you can give them, even if they don’t thank you until they’ve got kids of their own.

 Dr. Steven Schlozman is associate director of the MGH Clay Center for Young Healthy Minds and an assistant professor of psychiatry at Harvard Medical School.